The-Jedi-501/Matrix-Media/README.md

 That means:

 - I used **Google, Claude, YouTube tutorials, and a bunch of forum threads** while building this.
-I don't think that's something to hide — it's how I learned.
-But I made it a rule for myself to never copy-paste something I couldn't explain.
+I don't think that's something to hide it's how I learned.
+But I made it a rule for myself to never copy-paste something I couldn't explain, nor just blindly accept the answer.
 If I can't walk you through *why* a piece of code does what it does, it doesn't go in.
+Yea sure I dont expect to remember all the hundreds of lines of code between two seperate languages but
 - You'll find **heavily-commented "Notes" versions** of some files alongside the production code.
-Those aren't clutter — they're my own learning trail, kept on purpose so I (or anyone else) can see the reasoning, not just the result.
+Those aren't clutter they're my own learning trail, kept on purpose so I (or anyone else) can see the reasoning, not just the result.
 - Some parts of this project are still broken or unfinished (see [Known Issues](#known-issues--in-progress) below).
 I'm leaving that visible rather than cleaning it up cosmetically, because the debugging process is part of the point.
 - If you're a reviewer, recruiter, or fellow student: ask me about any line of this code.
-That's the actual goal here — not just "it works," but "I know why it works."
+That's the actual goal here not just "it works," but "I know why it works."

 ---